 Frye Mesa Reservoir – Rating:

-Frye Mesa Reservoir presents a unique opportunity to catch a native gila trout.
-The reservoir receives retired broodstock from Mora National Fish Hatchery as well as our state hatchery.
-The most recent stocking was last fall with a total of 80 fish averaging over 20 inches!
-This is one of the very few places in Arizona to catch this rare species.
-Gila trout can be caught with similar methods used for rainbow trout.
+Frye Mesa Reservoir presents a unique opportunity to catch a native Gila Trout.
+The reservoir receives fish from Mora National Fish Hatchery as well as our Page Springs Hatchery.
+The most recent stocking was last fall when a small number of very large fish were stocked.
+Gila Trout can be caught with similar methods used for rainbow trout.
 Fly fishing with nymphs or wet/dry flies is productive.
-If using a spin casting reel, small spoons and spinners as well as Powerbait or worms can work.
+If using a spin casting reel, small spoons and spinners as wells as Powerbait or worms can work.
 The road to the reservoir is rough and a higher clearance all-wheel drive vehicle is recommended.
-The daily bag limit is two trout.

 Parker Canyon Lake – Rating: